All Episodes

 Every one of Barack Obama's energy buddies goes bankrupt.

-Hello, Cylindro.
+Hello, Solyndro.

-By the way, one year anniversary of them going bankrupt, I think was yesterday.
+By the way, one-year anniversary of them going bankrupt, I think, was yesterday.

 Okay, so I don't need to play this again.